astroDimitrios/git-novice/instructors/instructor-notes.md

   and, "come on this really has to be the last version" to motivate version control as a better way to collaborate and as a better way to back work up.

+### Met Office

+Why are we moving to Git and GitHub?

+- FCM/SVN becoming unmaintainable
+- Git/GitHub provide better security (MFA)
+- GitHub has more useful features for collaboration than trac
+- Easier to collaborate with partners outside the Met Office with GitHub

 ## [Setting Up Git](../episodes/02-setup.md)

+Do **NOT** skip any steps setting the config.
+This may cause problems later especially if students end up with master branches.

 - We suggest instructors and students use `nano` as the text editor for this lessons because